 Proof of Proposition 1.
 This algorithm is simple because every SUE propositional formula is satisfiable.
-Indeed, each variable $v_i$ occurs only once.
-If it occurs as negation $\neg v_i$ , we set $v_i$ to false, the n $\neg v_i$ is true.
-If it occurs without negation, then we set $v_i$ to be true.
-In both cases, for this choice, all the literals $v_i$ or $\neg v_i$ are true, and thus, the whole formula is true.
+Indeed, each variable v_i occurs only once.

+- If it occurs as negation $\neg v_i$, we set v_i to false, then $\neg v_i$ is true - If it occurs without negation, then we set v_i to be true.
+In both cases, for this choice, all the literals v_i or $\neg v_i$ are true, and thus, the whole formula is true.

 Proof of Proposition 2.

-Let us show that we can "eliminate" each variable $v_i$ - i.e., in feasible time, reduce the problem of checking satisfiability of the original formula to the problem of checking satisfiability of a formula of the same (or smaller) length, but with one fewer variable.
+1° .
+Let us show that we can "eliminate" each variable v_i - i.e., in feasible time, reduce the problem of checking satisfiability of the original formula to the problem of checking satisfiability of a formula of the same (or smaller) length, but with one fewer variable.

+In this proof, we will use the two facts:
-Indeed, since the formula is DUE, each variable $v_i$ occurs at most twice.

-If it occurs only once as $\neg v_i$ , then the formula has the form $(\neg v_i \lor r) \& R$ , where r denotes the remaining part of the clause containing $\neg v_i$ , and R is the conjunction of all the other literals.
-Let us show that the satisfiability of the original formula is equivalent to satisfiability of a shorter formula R that does not contain $v_i$ at all.
+- that if a formula A & B is true, then both A and B are true; and - that if a formula A is true, then the formula $A \vee B$ is also true. - 2° .
+Since the formula is DUE, each variable v_i occurs at most twice, i.e., it occurs either once or twice.
+We will consider these two cases one by one. - 3° .
+Let us first consider the case when the formula occurs once.
+In this case, it occurs either as v_i or as $\neg v_i$.
+Let us consider these two situations one by one. - 3.1°.
+If the variable v_i occurs only once as $\neg v_i$, then the formula has the form $(\neg v_i \lor r) \& R$, where: - r denotes the remaining part of the clause containing ¬v_i, and - R is the conjunction of all the other clauses.

+Let us show that the satisfiability of the original formula is equivalent to satisfiability of a shorter formula R that does not contain v_i at all.
 Indeed:

 - If the original formula $(\neg v_i \lor r) \& R$ is satisfied, this means that it is true for some selection of variables.
-For this same selection of variables, R is true as well, so the formula R is also satisfied. - Vice versa, let us assume that R is satisfied.
+For this same selection of variables, due to the above fact about &, the formula R is true as well, so the formula R is also satisfied. - Vice versa, let us assume that R is satisfied.
 This means that for some selection of variables, R is true.
-If we now take $v_i$ to be false, then the clause $(\neg v_i \lor r)$ will be true as well, and thus, the whole formula $(\neg v_i \lor r) \& R$ will be true
+If we now take v_i to be false, then $\neg v_i$ is true and thus (due to the above fact about \vee), the clause $(\neg v_i \vee r)$ will be true as well.
+Thus, the whole formula $(\neg v_i \vee r) \& R$ will be true.

-Similarly, if the variable $v_i$ occurs once as $v_i$ , then the formula has the form $(v_i \vee r) \& R$ , and its satisfiability is equivalent to satisfiability of a shorter formula R that does not contain $v_i$ at all.
+3.2°.
+Similarly, if the variable v_i occurs only once as v_i , then the formula has the form $(v_i \vee r) \& R$, where: